 • They are worried or anxious about something, such as moving house, starting nursery or the arrival of a new baby

-Dehydration is a very common cause of constipation in newborns, especially when the weather is warm.
-As well as this, weaning, introducing solids or new foods can also temporarily cause constipation while your baby’s body learns how to manage them.
+Introducing solids during weaning, or trying new foods can also temporarily cause constipation in older babies while their body learns how to manage them.

 Is my baby more likely to be constipated on formula?